Director of Membership and Communications

 The Committee also estimates that the 2021-22 mandarin crop will be down 45% from the previous season’s exceptionally large crop.

-The current navel and mandarin crops are forecast to go through May and June, respectively.
+The current mandarin and navel crops are forecast to go to May and June, respectively.
 Consumers can expect favorable size structure and excellent eating quality due to the fruit’s high sugar content.

 “The 2021-22 season is shaping up to be far different than the previous season.
 Last season, we had a very heavy crop and there were a lot of growers whose fruit was never harvested.
 Shippers extended the season well into August in an effort to market and sell as much of the crop as possible, but ultimately about 4% was dropped to the ground,” says CCM President/CEO Casey Creamer.
 “We expect this year’s lighter crop to move more quickly through the market with its high sugar content and excellent eating quality.”